You have decided to invest in installing drive-thru systems for your restaurants. Great! Having a drive-thru has many benefits.

 5. Can You Economize on Shipping?

 You could order from several providers and have equipment shipped separately from numerous locations to your restaurant sites.
-Speaker boxes, digital displays, static menu boards, headsets, canopies, light fixtures, clearance bars, and speaker posts are pretty standard features of any drive-thru, and lots of small shops manufacture them.
+Speaker posts, digital displays, static/print menu boards, headsets, canopies, light fixtures, and clearance bars are pretty standard features of any drive-thru, and lots of small shops manufacture them.
 There are a few obvious pitfalls to this approach.
 First, all of this juggling can create a nightmare of coordination and timing with your installers.
 Lost time is lost money.
 Second, shipping each item individually from different suppliers to various locations is cost-inefficient.

 6. Can You Streamline the Process with One Provider?